philspokas/gitbasics/Exercises/stages.md

 ```

 ## Restoring files in your repo
-Note that git restore is a new command and the preferred method for this over git reset.
+Note that git restore is a new command and the preferred method over git reset.

 Edit the readme.md and then perform the following to demonstrate reset